 Route 3: Pre-accounting AI extraction with USALI-department suggestion.
 The third route handles the extraction-and-coding-suggestion step before the data reaches the ERP.
 The supplier invoice is processed end to end — full line-level parsing, bilingual handling on Traditional Chinese and English fields, supplier identification by either Chinese or English name, and a USALI-department suggestion at the line level driven by the supplier name plus the line content.
 The output is structured data (Excel, CSV or JSON) that loads into the property's ERP through standard import or through API.
 The AI suggests the department; the controller still owns the call, especially on the splitting decisions covered in section 6, and the audit trail still lives in the AP coding sheet at the property — what the AI route changes is the throughput on the receive-and-code step, not the accountability for the coding decision.

-What makes this route fit the HK hotel pattern specifically is the combination of features.
-Bilingual handling is built in rather than bolted on, so Wismettac invoices with mixed Chinese product descriptions and English line totals process the same way as the all-English layouts.
-Line-level extraction supports the splitting discipline rather than breaking it — each line carries its own department suggestion, and a Diversey delivery line for kitchen-extraction degreaser comes through suggesting Schedule 8 P&M while the next line for bathroom disinfectant comes through suggesting Schedule 1 Rooms, leaving the AP supervisor to confirm or override rather than build the split from scratch.
-Batch throughput supports the night-audit cadence — same-day extraction across the day's invoice arrivals is the operating mode rather than an aspirational target.
-And the property dimension carries through into the structured output for multi-property operators, so a single Wismettac invoice covering three properties produces three property-coded outputs rather than collapsing to a single line.
-AI supplier invoice extraction with USALI department-coding suggestions is the concrete way HK hotel AP teams running 12th edition workflows are tooling the route in 2026; the prompt at the extraction step carries the USALI-department logic (named schedules, supplier-name hints, splitting flags on the known shared-cost suppliers) and the structured output is the input to the ERP posting.
+Four features make this route fit the HK hotel pattern: bilingual handling is built in (Wismettac invoices with mixed Chinese product descriptions and English line totals process the same way as all-English layouts); line-level extraction carries a per-line department suggestion (a Diversey line for kitchen-extraction degreaser comes through as Schedule 8 P&M while the bathroom-disinfectant line comes through as Schedule 1 Rooms, leaving the AP supervisor to confirm or override); batch throughput keeps same-day extraction inside the night-audit cut-off; and the property dimension carries through to structured output, so a single Wismettac invoice covering three properties produces three property-coded outputs.
+AI supplier invoice extraction with USALI department-coding suggestions is the concrete way HK hotel AP teams running 12th edition workflows are tooling the route in 2026 — the extraction prompt carries the USALI-department logic and the structured output is the input to the ERP posting.

 Extract invoice data to Excel with natural language prompts